For general information regarding the coronavirus (COVID-19), refer to the Centers for Disease Control (CDC) website at cdc.gov.

-You can continue to work remotely or if you were not previously working remotely, you can discuss your transition to remote work with your supervisor.
-Employees who are now transitioning to remote work are required to complete the Temporary Remote Work Acknowledgement form.
+Employees who are able to work remotely can continue to do so with supervisor approval.
+Employees who are working remotely are required to complete the Temporary Remote Work Acknowledgement form.
 Supervisors and employees are still required to adhere to the Temporary Remote Work Guidelines to ensure the continuity of operations in each respective unit.

 My position is not designated as on-campus essential and I do not have duties that can be performed remotely.
 What does that mean for me?